mitkan191003/giftgen-backend/README.md

 For the deployed EKS path, the preferred runtime inputs are:

 - `DATABASE_SECRET_ID`
+- `DATABASE_ENDPOINT`
 - `MODAL_SECRET_ID`
 - `OPENAI_SECRET_ID`

 The application resolves those values from AWS Secrets Manager at startup, so the first deployment path does not need handwritten Kubernetes secrets for database or provider credentials.

+Database note:

+- RDS-managed Secrets Manager payloads are not treated as the sole source of connection metadata anymore.
+- The runtime can now combine `DATABASE_SECRET_ID` with `DATABASE_ENDPOINT`, which makes startup resilient if the secret only contains credentials and not the hostname.

 ## Containers And Helm